Dry Scalp Treatment: How to Hydrate and Soothe a Dry Scalp

 Give your scalp (and strands) some TLC.

 Many of us experience a dry scalp occasionally, like during the frigid winter months or after a particularly intense bleaching session.
-But if your dry, itchy scalp is a persistent concern, it could be a good idea to investigate what’s causing the issue in the first place.
-The thing is, doing so can be tricky, as many things—some within your control, others out of it—can contribute to scalp dryness.
-The good news is that regardless of the cause, there are things that you can do to find relief.
+If your dry, itchy scalp is a persistent concern, it could be a good idea to investigate what’s causing the issue in the first place.
+Doing so can be tricky, as many things—some within your control, others out of it—can contribute to scalp dryness.
+Regardless of the cause, there are things that you can do to find relief.

-Ahead, we’ll break down some of the most common dry scalp causes, explain how scalp dryness differs from similar concerns such as dandruff, and reveal what can help a dry scalp feel more balanced, hydrated, and comfortable.
+Here is a breakdown of some of the most common dry scalp causes; we’ll explain how scalp dryness differs from similar concerns, such as dandruff and reveal how to help a dry scalp feel more balanced, hydrated, and comfortable.

 According to the Cleveland Clinic, a dry scalp occurs when the scalp lacks sufficient moisture to stay balanced and hydrated (if that sounds familiar, that’s because dry skin is defined the same way).
 If your scalp is dry, it may feel tight or itchy.
 A really dry scalp can also result in discomfort, sensitivity, and visible flaking.
 And even if you’re not experiencing flaking, research shows that your scalp’s condition can affect how your hair looks and feels—an imbalanced scalp could contribute to breakage, roughness, and split ends.

 Having a dry scalp isn’t necessarily the same thing as having dandruff, although they can appear similar.
 A dry scalp, as mentioned, simply results from a lack of moisture.
 It can result in flaking, but that’s not always the case.
 Dandruff, meanwhile, is a condition that causes persistent flaking.
-It can be caused by excess oiliness, dryness, a reaction to haircare products, or even certain skin conditions, per the Mayo Clinic.
+According to the Mayo Clinic, it can be caused by excess oiliness, dryness, a reaction to haircare products, or even certain skin conditions.
 If you have dandruff, it likely comes and goes and may flare up during periods of stress.
 You may also experience similar flaking on your eyebrows or, if you have a beard or mustache, beneath your facial hair.

-There are a number of factors that can cause or contribute to a dry scalp.
+Several factors can cause or contribute to a dry scalp.
 These include:

 Knowing what causes a dry scalp is useful, but we’re assuming you’re here to learn how to get rid of a dry scalp.
-The thing is, there is no one-size-fits-all solution, as different approaches may be required depending on the underlying cause.
+There is no one-size-fits-all solution, as different approaches may be required depending on the underlying cause.
 That said, there are some things that you can do to help hydrate your scalp and prevent excessive dryness.
-Learn more about what to do for dry scalp relief ahead.

 Just as exfoliating your face can help remove dry, dead skin cells from the skin’s surface, using a scalp exfoliant can help remove impurities, flakes, and buildup from a dry scalp.
 This can, in turn, make your scalp feel more balanced and comfortable—and help ensure that whatever dry scalp treatments you use work as intended.